-Drama Movies Vocabulary
+Drama Movies History and Vocabulary

 Drama and comedy were the earliest genres of cinema, and they're still the most popular genres today.
 Comedies entertain us by making us laugh, but dramas entertain us by telling interesting stories.
 A good drama does more than just tell a good story, however.
 It makes us care about the characters and feel many emotions.
 If something good happens we feel like smiling, if something sad happens we feel like crying, and if something bad is done to a character we like we might even feel angry.
 If we feel emotions like these we'll get involved in the story and find it more entertaining.
 But dramas can do even more than this.
 They can also make us think about important issues and teach us important lessons about life and how to live.

 There are many different genres of drama and one of the most popular is the mystery genre.
 In this genre, suspense keeps us anxious while we watch what happens.
 A classic example is Alfred Hitchcock's Rear Window in which a photographer sees something suspicious through a neighbour's window and then tries to discover what's happened.
 In many mysteries a private detective is hired to help a client who's in trouble, as in The Long Goodbye and Chinatown.
 A similar genre is the police drama in which crimes are often investigated by police detectives.
 Two good examples are In The Heat of the Night about an African American detective who faces racism while investigating a murder, and Mystic River in which something terrible happens while police are trying to solve a serious crime.